par7133/SwapCode/README.md

 # SnipSwap
 Swapping code like burgers?
-Your snippet on premise solution to swap code - GPL License
+Your snippet p2p solution to swap code - GPL License

 Hello and welcome to SnipSwap!<br>

-SnipSwap is a light, simple, "peer-to-peer" software on premise for swapping your snippets of code with others.<br>
+SnipSwap is a light, simple, "peer-to-peer" software for swapping snippets of code with others, by dran-n-drop.<br>

 SnipSwap is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>